About Mack Bailey:

 when in 2004 he was asked to be the newest tenor in The Limeliters, with

-whom he now performs around the country.
+whom he performed around the country for eight years.

 John Denver’s music, Mack taught himself to play the guitar, so it was a